andy-goryachev/FxTextEditor/NOTES.md

 # BUGS

-- typing does not update selection or selection segment properties
+- typing does not update selection or selection segment properties ? verify
+- vertical scroll bar position issue when dragging the mouse pointer at the end of file, wrapped
+- content insets should work differently!

 # TODO